As of 11 January, 2018 Symphony GOLD became the Retail Solutions Division of SymphonyAI.

-Symphony GOLD, provider of the GOLD unified software platform for omni-channel retail, today announced the promotion of Arnaud Gauthier to the role of Senior Vice President of Sales, Central & Southern Europe, continuing to report directly to Graeme Cooksley, President & CEO.
+Symphony GOLD, provider of the GOLD unified software platform for omni-channel retail, today announced the promotion of Arnaud Gauthier to the role of Senior Vice President of Sales, Central and Southern Europe, continuing to report directly to Graeme Cooksley, President and CEO.

 “End-to-end supply chain and omni-channel retail have been significant drivers of our growth and expansion in southern and central Europe,” said Gauthier.
 “The fundamental nature of customer behavior has changed and our clients are realizing the value of end-to-end retail solutions that connect merchandising with supply chain and retail operations, driven by a complete understanding of the customer.”

 “Since Arnaud took his initial role, the organization has grown tremendously in Europe.
 New-name customers including Blokker, Action, Gamm Vert, Dia, and Tom and Co have selected Symphony GOLD as their partner of choice, and existing customers have moved to the latest V6 technology,” said Graeme Cooksley, President and CEO, Symphony GOLD.
 “In grocery retail in general, you need only look at the Amazon acquisition of Whole Foods to know that omni-channel is key, and that the challenges retailers face to compete will continue to grow.
 Arnaud, with his increased resources, is perfectly placed to help meet the demands of our customers, and our customers’ customer, in his expanded role.”